A data-based image representation for continuous-time LTI systems: Introduction

 \section{Introduction}

-The design of controllers and feedback laws directly from data, commonly referred to as direct data-driven control (see, e.g.,~\cite{dorfler2022bridging}), has attracted considerable research interest in recent years.
+design of controllers and feedback laws directly from data, commonly referred to as direct data-driven control (see, e.g.,~\cite{dorfler2022bridging}), has attracted considerable research interest in recent years.
 A key result in this field is the fundamental lemma by Willems et al.~\cite{Willems2005}.
 This lemma states that all finite-length trajectories of a controllable discrete-time linear time-invariant (LTI) system can be parameterized using input--output data arranged in a Hankel matrix, provided suitable persistency of excitation conditions are met.
-This result has enabled numerous applications in direct data-driven control, for example in~\cite{Persis2020} and~\cite{Coulson2019}; see \cite{Markovsky2021} and \cite{Faulwasser2023} for comprehensive overviews.
+This result has enabled numerous applications in data-driven control, e.g.\ in~\cite{Persis2020} and~\cite{Coulson2019}; see \cite{Markovsky2021} and \cite{Faulwasser2023} for comprehensive overviews.

 Several continuous-time extensions have been developed.
-The approach in \cite{Lopez_2022} uses Hankel-like structures from sampled trajectories, while \cite{Rapisarda2023} provides an approximate fundamental lemma based on orthogonal polynomials.
-Input--output versions were proposed in \cite{Lopez2024} by stacking time-shifted signals, and in \cite{Schmitz2024a} by introducing a Gramian-based framework involving jets of trajectories.
-Only the latter two avoid state measurements, but pose other challenges from an applicational point of view.
-While in discrete time, trajectories are obtained directly as a matrix--vector product with a Hankel data matrix, the continuous-time approaches in \cite{Lopez2024} and \cite{Schmitz2024a} require solving a differential-algebraic equation.
-Moreover, these methods depend on higher-order derivatives of an informative trajectory, which are typically unknown and must be estimated from noisy measurements.
+The approach in \cite{Lopez_2022} uses Hankel-like structures from sampled input--state trajectories.
+Input--output versions that avoid state measurements were proposed in \cite{Rapisarda2023} using orthogonal polynomials, and in \cite{Lopez2024} and \cite{Schmitz2024a, Schmitz2026} using input--output jets arranged in Hankel-like and Gramian structures, respectively.
+The orthogonal polynomial approach in \cite{Rapisarda2023} yields in practice an approximate fundamental lemma, whereas \cite{Lopez2024} and \cite{Schmitz2024a, Schmitz2026} provide exact characterizations but require solving a differential-algebraic equation (DAE).
+Moreover, these input--output methods depend on higher-order derivatives of an informative trajectory, which are typically unknown and must be estimated from noisy measurements.
 Computing derivatives from noisy data is challenging, as it constitutes an ill-posed problem.